-The charitable company comprises of a full Board of Governors with three sub committees; Staffing, Finance and Premises (which meets twice Termly); Health, Safety and Safeguarding Committee formerly the Ethos Committee (which meets Termly) and a Joint Quality Committee with Stephenson Memorial Primary School (which meets Termly).
+The charitable company comprises of a full Board of Governors with three sub committees; Staffing and Finance (which meets twice Termly); Health & Safety, Safeguarding & Premises Committee and a Joint Quality Committee with Stephenson Memorial Primary School (which meets Termly).
 The Academy has a detailed system of delegation of responsibilities which is agreed annually by the full governors.
 Each committee also has detailed terms of reference which are reviewed annually.
 The Headteacher is a members of all committees.